Essential DOTA Underlords Tips02 Sep 2019 2

 DOTA Underlords Basics

-First and most importantly, don't feel pressured into trying to learn this on the fly with real players online.
-Unlike Auto Chess, Underlords not only has a more robust tutorial, but there's also a Soliatire mode where you can play against AI opponents.
+First and most importantly, don't feel pressured into trying to learn this on the fly with real players online: Underlords not only has a more robust tutorial, but there's also a Solitaire mode where you can play against AI opponents.
 You can set the difficulty between Easy, Medium, Challenging and Hardcore, and you can even enable an option to disable the round timers so you can take your time and play at your own pace.
 Matches can be paused and even left, so you can come back to them later (or switch to PC - see below).
 Don't get too used to this though - live multiplayer games are kept to strict timers, so you'll need to learn how to make decisions quickly.

 In DOTA Underlords you face off against seven other players to build a roster of heroes who will battle it out effectively until the death.
 You buy the heroes you want, position them on the board and then let them fight it out against one of the other players in the game while you sit back and watch the carnage unfold.
 Lose a fight and you’ll take damage, win and you’ll stay healthy.
 Once a player has lost all their health they are knocked out of the game, and the last surviving player is the winner.